Open Day - Saturday 13th October 10am - 1pm

 In the second year you will develop further the economics you have learned previously, using more complex models.
 In addition, the macroeconomic content includes international trade, development, and financial markets.
 In the microeconomic module, you will study behavioural theories, business economics, the labour market, including poverty and the causes and effects of inequalities in the distribution of income and wealth.
 Throughout the course you will build up your economist’s toolkit of theories and models, and you will learn to apply them to a range of contemporary contexts.

-Economics is a highly versatile subject that could provide many different career pathways.
+A Level Economics is a highly versatile subject that could provide many different career pathways.
 Many students decide to study the subject at university and from there go on to work as economists in various fields such as with the Bank of England, the CBI, accountancy firms and in economic ‘think-tanks’.

 Economics also provides an excellent complement to degrees in Business, Maths, History, Politics, Modern Foreign Languages and Philosophy.